-The language requirement may be met by: (1) passing a departmental examination, administered by a departmental faculty member approved by the Vice-Chair of Graduate Affairs; (2) demonstrating the equivalent of five quarters or four semesters of training in an approved foreign language, completed within the last five years before admission with a grade of B or higher average in the courses; (3) placing at level six on the Foreign Language Placement Examination; or (4) petitioning to use English as a foreign language (only for international students whose native language is not English).
+The language requirement may be met by: (1) passing a departmental examination, administered by a departmental faculty member approved by the Vice-Chair of Graduate Affairs; (2) passing an examination administered by an officially accredited language expert outside the department, approved by the Vice-Chair of Graduate Affairs; (3) demonstrating the equivalent of five quarters or four semesters of training in an approved foreign language, completed within the last five years before admission with a grade of B or higher average in the courses; (4) placing at level six on the Foreign Language Placement Examination; or (5) petitioning to use English as a foreign language (only for international students whose native language is not English).
+If the student has already fulfilled this requirement as a master's student in this department, this fulfillment also counts as fulfillment of the language requirement for the doctoral degree.